-Pets, pets, and more pets.
-All of us who have pets at home know what a joy it is to be a pet owner.
+Pets at home spending time with children.
+Who is teaching who, and who is learning what?
+Those of us who have pets at home know what a joy it is to be a pet owner.
 It’s perfect for adults since animals can instantly lift our mood, making us feel childish and young at heart for a short time.
-Animals are known for being helpful in all […]

 A unique pet shelter at $15 million dollars has been developed in Doral, Florida.
 Designed by the Miami-Dade Animal Services Pet Adoption and Protection Center, the unique pet shelter has set a new standard for animal rescue and pet care.
 The project was assisted by a grant from the ASPCA.
 According Miami-Dade County Mayor Carlos Gimenez, “The […]